 Dog Ownership Responsibilities

 While most owners treat their animals as a member of the family, there are those who forget the responsibility that they have when it comes to owning a dog.
-As a dog owner within the City of Canning you need to make sure you meet the responsibilities below:

 Download an application to register your dog here.